Advertising Code for Cosmetic Products (RCP) 2023

 To communicate brand identity and the specific benefits of the product pre- and post-production techniques (digital techniques) for embellishing pictures are in principle allowed in commercial communications on the following conditions:

 a.
 The advertiser shall ensure that the presentation of the performance of an advertised product is not misleading.
-Not misleading are considered the use of a clearly exaggerated or styled picture without any serious meaning or being purely illustrative and the use of techniques for embellishment, regardless of the product or the advertised effect.
+Not misleading is considered the use of a clearly exaggerated or styled picture without any serious meaning or being purely illustrative and the use of techniques for embellishment, regardless of the product or the advertised effect.

 b.
 Digital techniques shall not alter any pictures of models in such manner that an unrealistic presentation is made of the results to be achieved with the product.